BiancaMass/Automated_PCA_MDIBL/README.md

   - PARENT_DIR=~/path/2/your/parent/folder/
   - JSON_FILE_NAME=name_of_your_json.json

- 5. Change the variables in the json file to fit your file paths and desired parameters, as described in *Input Files*.
+ 5. Change the variables in the json file to fit your file paths and desired parameters as follows:
+  -  "infile1": path to your design file. e.g. "/home/bmass/projects/pipeline/data/experiment_12_design.txt"
+  -  "infile2": path to your design file. e.g. "/home/bmass/projects/pipeline/data/experiment_12_estcounts.txt"
+  -  "experiment_name": name of your experiment.
+This is used to name output files. e.g. "experiment_12"
+  -  "parent_folder": path to your parent folder e.g. "/home/bmass/projects/pipeline/"
+  -  "design1": the name of the column of the design file which will be your first element of the design formula e.g. "treatment"
+  -  "design2": the name of the column of the design file which will be your second element of the design formula e.g. "sex"

+Note: the formula is used in the function DESeq2::DESeqDataSetFromMatrix().
+Refer to the [documentation](https://www.rdocumentation.org/packages/DESeq2/versions/1.12.3/topics/DESeqDataSet-class).

+# INSERT MORE DETAILS ON THE DESIGN FORMULA

  6. In the terminal, cd to the parent_folder/scripts and run the following command: bash bash_automated_pca.sh

+## 4. Outputs

-## 3. Provided files list
+## 5. Provided files list
-## 4. Copyright and licensing
+## 6. Copyright and licensing
-## 5. Contact information
+## 7. Contact information
-## 6. Known bugs
+## 8. Known bugs
-## 7. Credits and acknowledgements
+## 9. Credits and acknowledgements
-## 8. Changelog
+## 10. Changelog